wzr1337/angular-gestures/README.md

 All [Hammerjs events](https://github.com/EightMedia/hammer.js/wiki/Getting-Started) are supported.
 The corresponding Angularjs attribute has `hm-` prepended to the name.
 So for example, the 'doubletap' event becomes `hm-double-tap` etc.

-*Attention* : end and start events are NOT CamelCased because of issues that are cause by $animate interference.
+*Attention* : *end and *start events are NOT CamelCased because of issues caused by $animate interference.

 ## Bower